R3KT69/WriteToMe/README.md

-WriteToMe is a simple website that I create for people to sign my profile.
+WriteToMe is a simple website that I created so that people can sign my profile.
 Link: http://r3kt.liveblog365.com/WriteToMe/